 These historical military tricks range from kind of ingeniously dumb to risky as heck, but here's the wild part: they all worked.
 This list includes some of the most unexpected tricks in military history, so put up your best defenses and steel yourself against the onslaught of these brilliant but unusual tactics.

-The British Used a Dead Guy to Trick Hitler into Leaving Sicily Undefended
+The British Used A Deceased Man To Trick Hitler Into Leaving Sicily Undefended

-Did you know a Welshman basically won World War II?
+Did you know a Welshman basically won WWII?
 Glyndwr Michael died a hero.
-He wasn't a soldier, though - he was an alcoholic vagrant who died of rat poisoning in January 1943.
+He wasn't a soldier, though - he was a vagrant and a drinker who passed in January 1943.
 It was his body that would be used to secure the most vital territory for Allied shipping across the Mediterranean: Sicily.

 Operation Mincemeat was perhaps the greatest disinformation ruse of all time.
 The Allies had to trick the Nazis into being nowhere near Sicily, so they could take it.
 How?
 Well, they convinced the German high command they would attack Greece and Sardinia instead, of course.

-They turned the dead Michael into Captain Bill Martin, a pilot who tragically died in a plane crash off the coast of Spain.
+They turned the deceased Michael into Captain Bill Martin, a pilot who tragically passed when a plane went down off the coast of Spain.
 They loaded him with fake documents and forged plans in order to bamboozle the Germans into thinking the Brits and Americans would go elsewhere.
 Though Hitler had his doubts, the plan worked - the Germans waited patiently in Greece and Sardinia until the Allies stormed Sicily, taking it once and for all.
-Flight Lieutenant Charles Cholmondeley and Royal Navy Intelligence Officer Ewen Montagu were credited with such a shamelessly sweet plan.
+Flight Lieutenant Charles Cholmondeley and Royal Navy Intelligence Officer Ewen Montagu were credited with such a shamelessl effective plan.

-A Fake Army of Inflatable Tanks Confused the Sh*t out of the Axis Powers
+A Fake Army Of Inflatable Tanks Confused The Axis Powers